Nat (caste): Bihar

+According to the 2023 Bihar caste census the Nat community has a population of 166,987, of which 105,358 (63.09%) are Hindu and 61,629 (36.91%) Muslim.
 The community is now associated with cattle trading, with poorer members being professional beggars.
 Like other nomadic communities they are extremely marginalised.
-The Nat are Hindu, and with a small number who have converted to Islam and form a distinct community of Muslim Nats.
 They speak the Magahi language and are found in Gaya, Bhojpur and Rohtas districts.
+There are also some Nats in Muzaffarpur district who primarily speak Bajjika and now claim use the surname Rai.

+The Hindu Nats are classified as a Scheduled Caste while the Muslim Nats are classified as Extremely Backward Class (EBC) in Bihar.

 Punjab

 The Nat are a poor landless community and they are mainly engaged as unskilled labourers.
 They have now abandoned their traditional occupation of rope dancing.
-The community is strictly endogamous, and consist of a number of clans, the main ones being the Virk, Muchal, Bhati and Puwar.
+The community is strictly endogamous, and consist of a number of clans, the main ones being the Muchal, Bhati and Puwar.
 Like other Hindu communities, they practice clan exogamy.
 The community was nomadic, but they are now settled.
 They remain one of the most marginal communities in Punjab.

 Haryana

-The Nat in Haryana remain a semi-nomadic community found mainly in the districts of karnal, Faridabad, Gurgaon and Rohtak.
+The Nat in Haryana remain a semi-nomadic community found mainly in the districts of Karnal, Faridabad, Gurgaon and Rohtak.
 They speak the Haryanvi language and understand Hindi.
 The Nat consist of a number of exogamous clans, the main ones being the Dagariya, Sansebar, Baraike, Khoyareke, Paharike, Nangariye, Dhadhasiya, Palike, Jirmichya, Dangiya, Kotiya, Shirkarake, Dilwati, Occhluke, Rashidiya, and Badanke.
 The Nat are no longer involved in their traditional occupation, and are now largely landless agriculture workers, migrating to different places in search of employment.